Below is a short video about checkup appointments and revisions with ClearCorrect.

 Track patient progress with daily summary emails

 You can use the daily summary emails to keep yourself up-to-date on any changes with your cases.
 These emails will tell you when your next phase has shipped so you know when to schedule your patient for their next treatment appointment.
-They also let you know when cases are received, if items are missing, and when your case is closing so you can accurately anticipate when to request the retainer.
+They also let you know when cases are received, if items are missing, and anything that's pending your attention.

 Troubleshoot any issues